 On June 3rd, I picked up my compounded prescription from a pharmacy where I lived.
 For $60.00, I received 5 ml (which lasted 5 weeks) and 5 needles/gauges for those injections.
 A nurse injected my first two shots, after that, it was all up to me.
 After my first vial ran out, I switched to Strohecker’s Pharmacy in Portland, Oregon.
 I received double the dose for the same price, so the switch was a no brainer.
 Sadly, due to an unregulated Nebraska state policy, Strohecker’s will not ship to Nebraska, but they will ship it to a friend or family member in a state that doesn’t have regulations on mail-order prescriptions.
 Another option is to use APS Pharmacy out of Florida, or contact your Walgreen’s Pharmacy and see if you can receive a discount card (I now use Walgreen’s).

 When I began my transition, I thought it would be helpful to start a monthly log noting my changes.
 This log had entries from 2005 to 2008.
 I stopped recording entries in 2008 because the drastic changes had stopped by this time.
-Due to the change in format of my site, I no longer have this log up, please email me with questions you have about T.
+Due to the change in format of my site, I no longer have this log up.

 Some people believe that once you hit your six-month mark, or your one-year mark, your changes are done or that all subsequent changes will not be noticeable.
 This is a misconception I’ve frequently come across.
 It’s simply not true.
 Although changes after the six-month to one-year mark may be less drastic, there are still changes.